Winston-Lin/dziganto.github.io/_posts/2017-9-10-CUDA-on-AWS-for-Deep-Learning.md

 **Note:** you'll have to request access to GPUs on AWS prior to completing this tutorial.

 ## Instance Setup
-1. On AWS, select **Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-43391926** as your Amazon Machine Image (AMI)
+1. On AWS, select **Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-43391926** as your Amazon Machine Image (AMI).
 2. Choose **p2.xlarge** as your instance type.
 3. Configure storage, tags, and security group however you like.
 The defaults are just fine.
 The only exception is security group.
-Make sure you set source to **My IP** so only you have SSH access.
+Make sure you set source to **My IP** so only you have access.
 4. Then launch the instance.

 ## CUDA Configuration